tmandingwa/timothy/README.md

-# I'm Timothy Mandingwa | Master’s in Business Analytics Candidate at Emory Goizueta Business School • Data Science • Machine Learning • Business Intelligence • Data & Fraud Analyst
+# I'm Timothy Mandingwa | Data Science • Business Intelligence

 I am a passionate and data-driven professional currently pursuing a Master of Science in Business Analytics at Emory University's Goizueta Business School.